microsoft/CCF/sphinx/source/logging_cpp.rst

     :cpp:class:`kv::Store` tables are essentially the only interface between CCF and the application, and the sole mechanism for it to have state.

-    The Logging application keeps its state in a single table, defined as:
+    The Logging application keeps its state in a pair of tables, one containing private encrypted logs and the other containing public unencrypted logs.
+Their type is defined as:

     .. literalinclude:: ../../src/apps/logging/logging.cpp
         :language: cpp